 The default is Yes for Convert Student Documents to PDFs.
 If you choose No, the documents will be downloaded in the same format as they were uploaded.
 Please disable PDF conversion for any submission type that will not convert to PDF reliably (e.g. audio files, Excel spreadsheets, etc.).

 The default for Reviewer Management is a New Random Set of Reviewers for Each Document.
 This means that a student is likely to see a different student's document each time he or she logs on for the review stage.
-Use Keep Same Set of Reviewers Across Drafts if you want students to review the same people's documents for each assignment.
-This is useful if you want to keep students in the same assignment groups throughout the semester.
 If you choose Manually Select Reviewers for Each Document, please contact Peerceptiv support for further information about how to do this.

 Allowed File Types is Any.
 If you have specific file type settings for your assignment, you can specify that here.